I’ve been hearing great things about marula oil for some time.

-- 5 tablespoons of argan oil.
+- 1 tablespoon of argan oil.
 Argan oil is a great complementary oil for marula oil by the way

 - Pour an adequate amount of your favorite deep conditioner into a bowl and whip thoroughly.

 - Heat up the oil mix over a bowl of boiling water then add to the deep conditioner.
 Whip some more.

 - Apply it to the length of your hair after shampooing and deep condition under a hair steamer without a cap for 30 – 45 minutes.
 My favorite hair steamer is this tabletop brand here.